W8sconsin/studentlist/contributing.md

 <p>Our deployable code.</p>

 ## How do I get feedback?
+### Method 1:
 Use the "Commits" tab.
 Request feedback using a comment with @username_of_person_for_feedback.
 Request more than one person's feedback.
-Pull requests will be used when we're reviewing code from the whole dev cycle.
-This process will be reviewed after our first cycle to see if we like it or if it should change.
+### Method 2:
+Do a pull request from your local "dev" branch to the w8sconsin "dev" branch.
+Do not do a pull request to the "master" or the "demo" branches.
+Do not approve a request like that if it comes in.
+The reason is that we some space between what is in the master - theoretical our deployable code - and our messier, changing dev space.

 ## 4-Week Dev Cycle for Front-End Development
 <p>Day 1: All-contributor meeting, user stories & mockups released</p>